Punktum-dk/epp-service-specification/README.md

 </tr>
 </table>

-Please note that a registrant cannot have a attention field specified, so you should use name solely for creation of contacts intended to be used as registrants for the types: company, public organisation and association
+Please note that a registrant cannot have a attention field specified, so you should use name solely for creation of contacts intended to be used as registrants for the types: company, public organization and association

 The data is collected as required by danish legislation.
 See also the data collection policy section below.